KakkoiDev/schness/README.md

 The standard chess rules apply, with a few exceptions:

 - You can drop a piece on the board instead of making a move.
-You can check or checkmate your oponent with a piece drop.
+You _can't_ check or checkmate your oponent with a piece drop.
 On you first turn, you must place your king on the board.
 - When you take a piece, it goes back to the opponent's bank and he may play it on his next turn.

 ## Develop